 |Simcoe/Muskoka||Open to all full (active) members located in this region.||Emily Dyer|

 |Sudbury||Open to all full (active) members located in this region.|

-Nominations will be for a specific position, will be in writing and will be signed by any two nominators who are FULL (ACTIVE) members of the Association in good standing and also by the member accepting the nomination.
+Nominations will be for President, Executive, Regional Director, Indigenous Director, Recent Call Director or Women’s Director, and will be in writing and will be signed by any two nominators who are FULL (ACTIVE) members of the Association in good standing and also by the member accepting the nomination.

 - No person may be nominated for more than one position either as a Director or an Officer of the Association.